-This is an evocative scent for a time when we are firmly Off the Road.
+This is an evocative scent for a time when many are still firmly Off the Road.
 Founded by Timothy Han, Edition is a London-based fragrance house that entwines scent and stories – specifically those of literary mavericks like Jack Kerouac, Simone de Beauvoir and Joseph Conrad.

 Les Brumes Eau de Parfum by Ormaie Paris